LukasKri/bootstrap-example/README.md

 * Bootstrap v4.6

 ## Setup
-All you need is just a web browser and the internet connection.
+All you need is just a web browser and internet access.

 ## Gained knowledge
 * Content delivery networks (CDNs) implementation